 Anti-tuberculosis (TB) drug resistance is a major public health problem that threatens progress made in TB care and control worldwide.
 Drug resistance arises due to improper use of antibiotics in chemotherapy of drug-susceptible TB patients.
 This improper use is a result of a number of actions including, administration of improper treatment regimens and failure to ensure that patients complete the whole course of treatment.
 Essentially, drug resistance arises in areas with weak TB control programmes.
 A patient who develops active disease with a drug-resistant TB strain can transmit this form of TB to other individuals.

-Globally in 2014, there were an estimated 3.3% of new cases and 20% of previously treated cases with MDR-TB.
-Drug resistance surveillance data show that an estimated 480 000 people developed MDR-TB in 2014 and 190 000 people died.
-300 000 cases of MDR-TB estimated among TB patients reported by national TB programmes in 2014.
-Extensively drug-resistant TB (XDR-TB) has been reported by 105 countries in 2014.
-On average, an estimated 9.7% of people with MDR-TB have XDR-TB.
+Globally in 2016, there were an estimated 4.1% of new cases and 19% of previously treated cases with MDR-TB.
+Drug resistance surveillance data show that of the estimated 490 000 people developed MDR-TB in 2016, 16% died.
+In spite of increased testing, the number of MDR/RR-TB cases detected only reached 153 000.
+In 2016, 8 000 patients with extensively drug-resistant TB (XDR-TB) were reported worldwide.
+To date, 121 countries have reported at least one XDR-TB case.
+On average, an estimated 6.2% of people with MDR-TB have XDR-TB.

 XDR-TB is a form of TB which is resistant to at least four of the core anti-TB drugs.
 It involves resistance to the two most powerful anti-TB drugs, isoniazid and rifampicin, also known as multidrug-resistance (MDR-TB), in addition to resistance to any of the fluoroquinolones (such as ofloxacin or moxifloxacin) and to at least one of three injectable second-line drugs (amikacin, capreomycin or kanamycin).

 490 000cases of MDR-TB estimated among TB patientsGlobal situation